PARTNER INFO:

 There’s a type of biofilter, it’s called a fluidized bed filter, which is one of the more effective filters to use on an aquarium or an aquaculture system, and it’s a great teaching tool for students to teach them about nitrification and how bacteria are used to break down waste and water to detoxify that waist so the fish are maintained in a healthy environment.

-When you build these filters, the water, and the pump has to be able to make that filter fluidize and to do that you need to make sure that it doesn’t pack and clog up.
-And so if you use a too fine of a sand or one sand grain type, it tends to pack and clog and it takes a lot of pressure to get it to fluidized.
-And by using that multigrain sand of different sizes, when they sink back down after the pump shuts off, if the power was to go out or something, then they stack on top of each other at that different size and it doesn’t allow the small sand to go back through the filter.
+When you build these filters, the water and the pump have to be able to make that filter fluidized, and to do that you need to make sure that it doesn’t pack and clog up.
+And so if you use too fine of a sand or one sand grain type, it tends to pack and clog and it takes a lot of pressure to get it to fluidize.
+And by using that multigrain sand of different sizes, when they sink back down after the pump shuts off if the power was to go out or something, then they stack on top of each other at that different size and it doesn’t allow the small sand to go back through the filter.
 And it also allows the water to start very easily.